**PLEASE READ THE FOLLOWING THOROUGHLY**

 Please provide a US dollar breakdown of your project's projected expenses, from development through release, including a budget total.
 Provide budget notes for any areas that may be out of the ordinary or require explanation.

-• FUNDING TO DATE (up to 200 words OR illustrated as a table)
+• FUNDING TO DATE (Illustrate as a table)

 Include all sources and amounts raised to date.
 Distinguish between potential sources and secured amounts.
-List other funding under consideration and whether to be applied or pending.
-(Label and include in Fundraising/Strategy.)
+List other funding under consideration and whether to be applied or if it's pending.
+(Label as 'Funding to Date' and include in 'Fundraising/Strategy'.)
+Please note current funding gap.

-DocPitch will take place May 11-14 , 2023 during DocLands Documentary Film Festival.
+DocPitch will take place during DocLands Documentary Film Festival April 30 - May 4, 2025.